What is Retrenchment?

-Retrenchment is one of the ways companies use to terminate employment when the company is forced to downsize its number of employees.
-Subsidiary companies of Multinational Corporations often resort to retrenchment to deal with their expenditure on human resources.
+Retrenchment of employees is one of the ways companies use to terminate employees when the company is forced to downsize its number of employees.
+Subsidiary companies of Multinational Corporations often resort to retrenchment in labour law to deal with their expenditure on human resources.
 However, companies often fail to consider the legal requirements to be carried out before retrenching their employees.

-Retrenchment means terminating an employee due to the surplus of labor or incapacity of employees to match the performance standards of the company.
+Definition of Retrenchment of employees is terminating an employee due to the surplus of labor or incapacity of employees to match the performance standards of the company.
 The Industrial Dispute Act, 1947 deals with employment-related disputes in India and Section 2(oo) of the Act states that ‘retrenchment means termination of service of a workman by an employer for any reason whatsoever, otherwise than as a punishment inflicted by way of disciplinary action.
-However, the following are not covered within the meaning of retrenchment:
+However, the following are not covered within the definition of retrenchment:

-The employer must consult with the employees who are likely to be affected by the retrenchment, or their workplace forum, registered trade union or elected representatives, or any person elected in terms of a collective agreement (“consulting employees”).
+- The employer must consult with the employees who are likely to be affected by the employee retrenchment, or their workplace forum, registered or elected representatives, or any person elected in terms of a collective agreement (“consulting employees”).

-After the consultation process has been exhausted, the employer may make its decision to retrench, and then issue a notice of retrenchment to the affected employees.
+- After the consultation process has been exhausted, the employer may make its decision to retrench, and then issue a notice of employee retrenchment in labour law to the affected employees.

 - The law provides for additional procedures that the employer, employing more than 50 employees, must follow when making a decision to retrench.